-Pressure relief devices (i.e., valves and conservation vents) are employed on the PF-II reactor vessel (valve), absorber (conservation vent), and accumulator (conservation vent).
-However, since each of these pressure relief devices is part of a closed vent system (see previous regenerative thermal oxidizer discussion) capable of capturing and transporting leakage from devices, the requirements of 40 CFR 264.1054 do not apply.
+The PF-II the piping system includes pressure relief devices.
+However, since the pressure relief devices are part of a closed vent system (see previous regenerative thermal oxidizer discussion) capable of capturing and transporting leakage from devices, the requirements of 40 CFR 264.1054 do not apply.